AnuragJCChaturvedi/KubeCode/README.md

-# 🚀 Real-Time Coding Platform
+# 💻 Collaborative Coding Platform
 **_Learn better by coding together._**

 A scalable, secure, and interactive platform for solving coding challenges—built in the spirit of LeetCode, but with a social and collaborative twist.